Matt-Perejda/tyler-technologies-maine-app-challenge-lab/README.md

 The goal of this lab is to provide a simple, step-by-step introduction to code.org by building your own hello world application.
 There are two parts to the lab, creating the user interface and the code behind it.

-To get started you will need to make a free acount at [code.org](https://studio.code.org/projects/public) and start a new applab project.
+To get started you will need to make a free acount at [code.org](https://studio.code.org/projects/public) and create a new applab project.

 ## User Interface